-From our Montréal, Calgary and Vancouver facilities, we have the ability to reach approximately 35 million Canadian subscribers in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, Nova Scotia, New Brunswick and Prince Edward Island through our distribution network.
+From our Montréal, Toronto, Calgary and Vancouver facilities, we have the ability to reach approximately 35 million Canadian subscribers in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, Nova Scotia, New Brunswick and Prince Edward Island through our distribution network.
+Goodfood currently has approximately 400 branded products, across an array of categories: bakery, dessert, meat and seafood, drinks, pantry, produce, snacks, dairy and kitchen essentials, with plans to grow this to 4,000 branded products in the coming years.